Jrribas/InstantScale/README.md

 4. Now you the only thing left is to install InstantScale on your computer.
 Go to the folder "InstantScale\dist" and click "InstantScale-0.1-amd64.msi";
 5. Run as Administrator the InstanScale.exe

-ps.: To unnistall just delete the folder where was installed.
+note: To unnistall just run the installer again.

 ### Prerequisites